Seby Zavala Player Props: White Sox vs. Cardinals

 - The Cardinals pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals give up the second-fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to allow the second-fewest home runs in baseball (87 total, one per game).

-- Mikolas gets the start for the Cardinals, his 19th of the season.
-He is 4-5 with a 4.51 ERA and 72 strikeouts through 105 2/3 innings pitched.
+- His most recent time out was in relief on Wednesday when the left-hander threw 2 1/3 innings against the Miami Marlins, surrendering two earned runs while allowing three hits.

-- In his last appearance on Monday, the righty threw 6 1/3 innings against the Miami Marlins, giving up four earned runs while surrendering four hits.
+- In 18 games this season, the 32-year-old has amassed an ERA of 5.02, with 8.1 strikeouts per nine innings.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.